johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

     exit

 Submit a command to the Slurm job scheduler
-Example - Uses whichever of the brc partition (more resources than the shared) and the shared, settings for a number of tasks, cpu's, memory, and job outpt files:
+Example - Uses whichever of the brc partition (more resources than the shared) and the shared, settings for a number of tasks, cpu's, memory, and job outpt files, and names output with the current date:

-    sbatch --time 00:59:00 --partition brc,shared --job-name="MY_JOB" --ntasks 1 --cpus-per-task 4 --mem-per-cpu 6G --wrap="module add apps/R/3.6.0 && Rscript myprojectCode.R" --output "myprojectCode.out" --error "myprojectCode.err"
+    sbatch --time 00:59:00 --partition brc,shared --job-name="MY_JOB" --ntasks 1 --cpus-per-task 4 --mem-per-cpu 6G --wrap="module add apps/R/3.6.0 && Rscript myprojectCode.R" --output "myprojectCode$(date +%Y%m%d).out.txt" --error "myprojectCode$(date +%Y%m%d).err.txt"

 List all Slurm jobs on Rosalind